phonixcode/wise-flask-mvp/README.md

 ## Features
 - Money can be sent/converted into any of the three currencies to be sent to another user.
 - Money can be sent/converted to any and every user who is registered on the app.
 - The user to send the money to can be chosen from an input-dropdown list which shows all users if clicked on.
-(Tip: Create at least two users as dummy data.)
-- A user cannot have a negative balance.
-All users start with 1000 USD worth of money given via an initial transaction when you create them.
+- All users start with 1000 USD worth of money given via an initial transaction when you create them.
 - All users start with USD as their native currency but can receive EUR and your specified local currency.
-- All database tables must have the `created_at` timestamp, which should be populated automatically.

 ## Wise Application Development Procedures